makkes/shorty/README.md

 1. `http://localhost:3002/s/<SHORT>` is a shortened URL and returns an HTTP 301 with the location header set to the destination URL.

-If you would like to use the HTML UI provided in `assets/html/`, simply copy the `index.html` file to somewhere reachable by your web server and make it proxy requests to `/s/` and `/shorten` to Shorty (running on port 3002).
+If you would like to use the HTML UI provided in `assets/`, simply copy the files included in `assets/` to somewhere reachable by your web server and make it proxy requests to `/s/` and `/shorten` to Shorty (running on port 3002).
 See below for an example Nginx configuration.

 ## Example nginx configuration